On the Road: Traveling with Someone with Alzheimer’s

 Some Things to Remember

-• Keep your loved one’s physician informed of your travels plans—in case he needs to be contacted while you are travelling;
+• Keep your loved one’s physician informed of your travel plans—in case he needs to be contacted while you are traveling

-• When travelling, remember frequent small meals, and frequent small amounts of fluids.
+• When traveling, remember to provide frequent small meals and small amounts of fluids

 When arranging for overnight accommodations, Ms. Schaefer suggests considering a stay in a local assisted living facility under a respite stay.
-An assisted living facility is already designed for the safety of residents, and the staff is trained, so the facility is prepared for someone with Alzheimer’s.
+These facilities are prepared to care for someone with Alzheimer's and provide a safe environment for residents with trained staff support.

 Structure Sleep Time for a Smooth Stay

-On each of your days away, including travel days, allow for your loved one to take an hour long nap in the early afternoon, making sure she wakes while the sun is up.
-Then stay up for the rest of the afternoon, eat dinner, stay up and then go to bed.
-As confusion can be worse in the evening, this structure will allow your loved one to remain more oriented, and sleep better.
+On each of your days away, including travel days, allow your loved one to take an hour-long nap in the early afternoon, ensuring they wake up while the sun is up.
+Then, stay up for the rest of the afternoon, eat dinner, stay up, and go to bed.
+As confusion can worsen in the evening, this structure will allow your loved one to remain more oriented and sleep better.

 Big Event?
 Plan Activities and Downtime

-If there is a big event during your stay, such as a wedding or family reunion, there is much you can do to provide the structure and the downtime your loved one needs to enjoy the event.
+If there is a big event during your stay, such as a wedding or family reunion, you can do much to provide the structure and downtime your loved one needs to enjoy the event.

-To help your loved one engage in the event, find something he or she can do to participate, making sure to fit it to his or her abilities.
+To help your loved one engage in the event, find something they can do to participate that matches their abilities.
 It might be folding napkins, organizing silverware, or stuffing envelopes.

-Quiet time will be needed during such an event.
-When things just become too overwhelming, allow for your loved one to retreat to his space with the caregiver.
-On the day after the event, plan for a quieter day—sleeping in, easing into the day, having a quiet activity with an older relative, or meeting up with small groups of family.
+Your loved one will need quiet time during such an event.
+When things become too overwhelming, allow them to retreat to their space with the caregiver.
+On the day after the event, plan for a quieter day—sleeping in, easing into the day, having a quiet activity with an older relative, or meeting up with small family groups.

 The Road Home